Uberspace/lab/source/guide_prosody.rst

  [...]
  [isabell@stardust ~]$

-This will return ``HTTP/1.1 200 OK`` or something similiar accordingly your webserver configuration.
+This will return ``HTTP/1.1 200 OK`` or something similar accordingly your webserver configuration.

 Ports
 -----